2.03. The Weak Hyper-Operators

 This is a pretty sizable starting value.
 How fast do you think this sequence will grow?
 Let's try the next value:

 This is already comparable to a googolplex.
-As you can see we're moving VERY quickly.
+It may seem only slightly bigger, but it actually has 151 quadrillion times more digits than a googolplex!
+As you can see, we're moving VERY quickly.
 So does this sequence significantly outdo tetration?
-Well the next value is:
+Well, the next value is:

-So it seems that this sequence doesn't.
+So it seems that this sequence doesn't outpace tetration much after all.
 4vvv5 can be approximated simply as 10 to the power of the previous number, 4vvv6 as 10 to the power of 4vvv5, and so on.

 So let's try going up to the base of 100.
 How fast does this weak-pentation sequence grow?